I enjoyed the variety of taught material as well as the freedom to study what you find the most interesting.

 I chose to study at NTU because Nottingham is easily accessible from all over the UK.
 The Brackenhurst Campus, at which my course is taught, is also absolutely beautiful and instantly felt like a home from home.
 I think that Southwell is a lovely town and has volunteering opportunities such as the Potwell Dyke Grasslands Action Group.

-I enjoy the variety of taught material as well as the freedom to study what you find the most interesting.
-My lectures have a great variety of teaching methods incorporated within them and we are encouraged to work with our course mates often which is good for improving our team working skills.
+I enjoyed the variety of taught material as well as the freedom to study what you find the most interesting.
+My lectures had a great variety of teaching methods incorporated within them and we were encouraged to work with our course mates often which is good for improving our team working skills.
 I loved the Wales field course at the start of my final year because I was able to put all of my ecological knowledge to the test in a new environment and made lots of new friends!

 Tell us more about your placement(s) and the projects you were involved with.
 What did you do and what did you achieve?